Herbs for Winter Health

 To make a tea:

-- Add 2T. fresh lemon juice, one or two cloves of mashed garlic and honey to take.
+Add 2T. fresh lemon juice, one or two cloves of mashed garlic and honey to taste.

 Chinese Tea (To induce a sweat)

 Simmer the following herbs together with water for 15 minutes: